Mark-Anthony Kaye: 2017 season

-Kaye would miss the first two matches of the 2017 season while on international duty and would make his season debut on April 8 against Richmond.
-He would on to play in 19 of Louisville's 32 regular season matches scoring four goals.
+Kaye missed the first two matches of the 2017 season while on international duty and made his season debut on April 8 against Richmond.
+He played in 19 of Louisville's 32 regular season matches scoring four goals.
 He also played in both of Louisville's U.S. Open Cup matches; scoring once against the Tartan Devils.
-In the USL Cup playoffs Kaye would start all four matches as he and Louisville would go on to win the USL Cup Final against Swope Park.
+In the USL Cup playoffs Kaye started all four matches as he and Louisville won the USL Cup Final against Swope Park.

 Los Angeles FC

-After two seasons in Louisville, Kaye would be transferred to MLS side Los Angeles FC for their inaugural season.
-He would make his LAFC debut against the Seattle Sounders during the 2018 season opener.
+After two seasons in Louisville, Kaye was transferred to MLS side Los Angeles FC for their inaugural season.
+He made his LAFC debut against Seattle Sounders FC during the 2018 season opener.
 On July 26, 2018, Kaye suffered a fractured foot in the El Tráfico rivalry game against the LA Galaxy, with coach Bob Bradley saying he'd need surgery, with LAFC setting no timetable for his return; NBC Sports reported that the injury would sideline the player for "4–6 months".

 Colorado Rapids

 On July 27, 2021, Kaye was traded, alongside a first-round pick in the 2022 MLS SuperDraft to the Colorado Rapids in exchange for $1 million in General Allocation Money and a 2022 international roster slot.
 He made his debut for the Rapids on August 7 against Sporting Kansas City.
 On August 21 Kaye scored his first goal for the Rapids, netting the game-winner in a 2–1 comeback win over Rocky Mountain Cup rivals Real Salt Lake.
 At the end of the season Colorado announced they had exercised Kaye's contract option, keeping him at the club through the 2022 season.
-Before the start of the 2022 season Colorado would announce Kaye would sign a 4 year contract extension, through the end of the 2025 season, with an option for 2026.
+Before the start of the 2022 season Colorado announced Kaye signed a 4-year contract extension, through the end of the 2025 season, with an option for 2026.

 Toronto FC

 In July 2022, Toronto FC announced they had traded Ralph Priso, General Allocation Money, a first round pick in the 2023 MLS SuperDraft and an international roster slot for Kaye.
 The move returned Kaye to Toronto after six years away and also reunited him with his coach at LAFC, Bob Bradley.
-He made his debut on July 13, starting against the Chicago Fire and going 63 minutes in a 2-0 defeat.
-Kaye scored his first goal for Toronto FC in their first match of the 2023 season, netting Toronto's second goal in an eventual 3-2 defeat to D.C.
+He made his debut on July 13, starting against the Chicago Fire and going 63 minutes in a 2–0 defeat.
+Kaye scored his first goal for Toronto FC in their first match of the 2023 season, netting Toronto's second goal in an eventual 3–2 defeat to D.C.
 United on February 25, 2023.

+New England Revolution

+On July 13, 2023, Kaye was traded to the New England Revolution in return for Latif Blessing and a 2023 international roster slot.
+He scored his first goal for the club on February 29, 2024, in the Revolution's 3–0 win over C.A.
+Independiente de La Chorrera in the CONCACAF Champions Cup.